 Virtua Fighter esports will be free for 2 months (until August 2nd ) on PS Plus as a result.

-As same time as the game released there is the paid downloadable content which includes character’s costumes, Original Virtua Fighter’s character models, background music, stickers for when watching the game etc... but of course, you can play main game for free!
+At the same time as the game is released, there will be paid downloadable content which includes character’s costumes, Original Virtua Fighter’s character models, background music, stickers for when watching the game etc... but of course, you can play the main game for free!

 Q. I heard you are a huge fan of the series.
 Are many people who love the series as much as you at SEGA?

 A. There are a lot of people who like Virtua Fighters at SEGA.
 I started working on Virtua Fighters 4 as a designer and everyone I know at the company has a similar desire to play a new Virtua Fighter game, so it was often that people from different departments would come looking to me like, “when we are making a new Virtua Fighter game?”

 That said, the production team members for the game mostly come from the production team of the former game, so everyone working on the project has a strong love for the series.